kajahno/ansible-tutorial/source/md/prerequisites/prerequisites.md

 ## Install VirtualBox

 We'll use VirtualBox as virtualizer on this tutorial.
+It will help to create small local VMs that we can use to test our playbooks and roles against.

 * Download the latest version from the website [here](https://www.virtualbox.org/wiki/Linux_Downloads).
   > ![](img/vb-download.png)